sdito000/Spotipydataproject/index.md

 ## Motivation

 Exploring what makes a song hit the top charts is a fascinating study that caught our eye, as the study is a great mix between data analysis, sociology, and art.
-We are interested in the possibility of predicting, using the popular streaming platform Spotify, if there exists a set pattern which makes a song climb up the music charts.
-We aim to study audio features, which we can pull from Spotify’s API, of top music of the last few years.
-Is there a pattern?
+We are interested in the possibility of predicting song popularity, using the popular streaming platform Spotify, if there exists a set pattern which makes a song climb up the music charts.
+We aim to study audio features, which we pulled from Spotify Web API, of the top music of the last few years.

+Once we defined our project, we started to ask new questions: Is there a pattern?
 Are some audio features directly connected to others?
 Is there a defining audio feature that is prominent in all top songs?
 Is there a collective music taste, or are all the top songs different?
-We hope to answer these questions.

 ## Data

-We used the top 25 songs in the month of November of 2018, 2019, 2020, 2021.
-Our group went to an outside source for this, which was spotifycharts.com.
+We used the top 25 songs of the first week of November of 2018, 2019, 2020, 2021.
+Our group went to an outside source, spotifycharts.com, to access the data we needed.
 We obtained 100 songs' data through Spotify’s API on danceability, speechability, valence, tempo, energy, and loudness.

 ## Methods

-We compiled the data we found on 100 songs in an Excel spreadsheet, and then found the mean, median, maximum, minimum, and finally standard deviation.
+We compiled the data we found on 100 songs in an Excel spreadsheet, and then found the mean, median, maximum, minimum, and standard deviation.

 By obtaining descriptive statistics, we used simple linear regression (SLR) and multiple linear regression (MLR) to determine whether there is a relationship between any audio features.